Our Mom Carolyn lived at Van Rensselaer Manor for the last few years of her life. We are grateful for the excellent care that she received there.

 Carolyn was kind, gentle and content.
 She never talked poorly of anyone and refrained from gossip.
 She laughed and loved easily and was an inquisitive and positive thinker without regrets, complaints or resentment.
 She loved the spiritual side of life and meditated regularly, sustaining her with a great sense of peace for many years.

 She will be greatly missed, but her spirit will carry through all who knew and loved her.

 She is survived by her children Eric Isager, Scott (Joan) Isager and Cheryl Rosen, her grandchildren Bethany Isager, Jennifer Isager and Amy Kneer, her seven great grandchildren.
 Predecease by her brother Harry Dahl.

 Family and friends are invited to a service at 1:00 pm on Tuesday February 4, 2020 at the Gardner Earl Chapel in Oakwood Cemetery.
 Burial to follow at Oakwood Cemetery.

-To plant a tree in memory of Carolyn N. Dahl, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Carolyn N. Dahl, please visit our floral store.